Scottish Chartered Accountants Benevolent Association (SCABA)

-The Scottish Chartered Accountants' Benevolent Association (SCABA) is a charity set up to help members of ICAS and/or their dependents who are in need.
-It was established in 1919 and, since that time, has helped literally hundreds of members and their families to survive hardship.
+The Scottish Chartered Accountants' Benevolent Association (SCABA) is a charity set up to help members of ICAS and/or their dependants who are in need.
+It was established in 1919 and, since that time, has helped hundreds of members and their families to survive hardship.

 How can I apply for help?

 To request a grant application form please contact the SCABA Charity Administrator.

 Sometimes having a fellow member with whom to discuss problems is welcomed.
 Sometimes, financial assistance is required.
 Whatever the final solution, SCABA will always try to help.

 A member of the Council of SCABA or a local representative acting on its behalf will make contact and arrange a visit if appropriate.
 Following this initial meeting, an application, together with a report and recommendation, will be made to the SCABA Council for approval.

 Each case is considered in complete confidence and assistance is normally given by a grant or loan.

 Here are a few examples of how SCABA has helped CAs through difficulties:

 A member spent much of his career in the service of others and was unable to provide much in the way of pension.
 SCABA helped his wife with transport costs to enable her to visit him when he was admitted to a nursing home.
 After his death, SCABA helped to sort out a number of maintenance problems with their flat as well as helping with general living expenses.

 A young member contracted a severely debilitating illness early in his career.
 SCABA helped to fund the purchase of mobility aids, assisted him short-term to meet financial commitments, which had been based on his previously much higher income level and with re-training for a career more suited to his medical condition.